codewars/docs/content/languages/python/codewars-test/index.md

 ```

 Runs the decorated function within the time limit.
 `sec` is the amount of time allowed.
-It is expressed in seconds and can be giving as an integer or a float.
+It is expressed in seconds and can be given as an integer or float.
 Generates a failed assertion when the function fails to complete in time, and its execution is terminated immediately.

 If the code of the user raises an exception during the executions, the error message becomes `Should not throw any exceptions inside timeout: <Exception()>`.

 Note:
-Using the timeout utility, you will get an extra asssertion due to the issue of being impossible to catch exceptions thrown from a child process.
+Using the timeout utility, you will get an extra assertion due to the issue of being impossible to catch exceptions thrown from a child process.
 [The patch (Feb 2019)](https://github.com/Codewars/python-test-framework/pull/1) used to resolve this enforces that **the function does not throw _any_ exceptions.** This is done by wrapping the inner function with `expect_no_error`; as a side effect, you get that one extra "test passed" for a collection of tests run inside a timeout wrapper.
-_Corollary:_ don't forget to write assertions in a timed tests, otherwise a that "test" will be considered a pass even if the function of the user is returning the wrong value.
+_Corollary:_ don't forget to write assertions in timed tests, otherwise that "test" will be considered a pass even if the function of the user is returning the wrong value.

 ## Acknowledgements